consulo/consulo-dev.github.io/docs/reference_guide/intellij_artifacts.md

 ### Specify the Repository URL
 The URL for the desired artifact needs to be added to a Maven or Gradle script:
-* For release versions, use `https://www.jetbrains.com/intellij-repository/releases`
+* For release versions, use the Consulo releases repository.
-* For EAP snapshots, use `https://www.jetbrains.com/intellij-repository/snapshots`
+* For snapshots, use the Consulo snapshots repository.
-* For dependencies on individual modules from the Consulo, also use `https://jetbrains.bintray.com/intellij-third-party-dependencies`
+* For dependencies on individual modules from the Consulo, also use the Consulo third-party dependencies repository.

 ### Specify the Maven Coordinates for the Artifact
 Describing a desired Consulo module artifact is done with Maven coordinates: _groupId_, _artifactId_, and _version_.
 The Maven coordinates are based on the names of modules.

-The _groupId_ for a module is the prefix `com.jetbrains.` concatenated with the first two parts of the module name.
+The _groupId_ for a module is the prefix `consulo.` concatenated with the first two parts of the module name.
-For example, the module `intellij.xml` would have the groupId `com.jetbrains.intellij.xml`.
+For example, the module `consulo.xml` would have the groupId `consulo.xml`.

 The _artifactId_ is the second.._n_ parts of the module name separated by "-" characters.
-For example, the module `intellij.xml` would have the artifactId `xml`.
+For example, the module `consulo.xml` would have the artifactId `xml`.
 There are some special cases to artifactId names.
 If the second part of the module name is a common group like `platform`, `vcs`, or `cloud`, the second part of the module name is dropped, and the artifactId becomes the third.._n_ parts of the module name, separated by "-" characters.
 Portions of the module name expressed in `camelCase` format are divided and used in the artifactId as (all lower case) `camel-case`.